-- EBooks collections are purchased through the library's budget, JSTOR, and LVAIC - When there is a choice between a soft cover and a hard cover, finances typically dictates that the soft cover edition will be purchased. - Manuscript-material (handwritten books) are not collected but may be donated - Every effort is made to purchase books which have won notable awards, such as a Pulitzer, as funds are available
+- EBooks collections are purchased through the library's budget, JSTOR, and LVAIC - Ebooks are the preferred format; faculty should advise the librarian if a print copy is desired.
+Hard copies are purchased when the book falls within a humanities discipline. - Manuscript-material (handwritten books) are not collected but may be donated, after consultation with the College and Seminary Archivist. - Every effort is made to purchase books which have won notable awards, such as a Pulitzer, as funds are available